 If the employee is already performing such work, the employer shall within 14 days after receiving such request remove her from that work.
 Regardless of whether the medical certificate produced by the employee was issued by a registered medical practitioner or registered Chinese medicine practitioner, an employer may, within 14 days after receiving such medical certificate, at the employer’s own expense, arrange for the employee to attend another medical examination conducted by a registered medical practitioner or registered Chinese medicine practitioner named by the employer to obtain a second opinion as to the employee’s fitness to undertake the work at issue.

 The Employment Ordinance provides that if the earnings of the employee is affected as a result of her transfer from heavy, hazardous or harmful work, the maternity leave pay or the payment for termination of employment shall be calculated on the basis of the average daily or monthly (as appropriate) wages earned by the employee in the 12-month period preceding the transfer.

-Employees shall submit medical certificates issued by registered medical practitioners, registered Chinese medicine practitioners or registered midwives, if so required by employers where applicable, to be eligible for maternity protection.
+Employees shall submit medical certificates issued by registered medical practitioners, registered Chinese medicine practitioners or registered midwives, to be eligible for maternity protection.

 Refer to the table below for more information on this: